bronzdoc/kraid/README.md

-ultron - a kernel written in Rust
+kraid - a kernel written in Rust